 Identifying novel candidate genes for nanophthalmos, inherited retinal disease, and other eye size related phenotypes such as angle closure glaucoma using panel-based, whole exome, and whole genome sequencing from large cohorts of collected patients and families.

 Our work with a conditional knockout mouse model of MYRF revealed a role for MYRF in RPE development.
 Mice with loss of Myrf in the early eye field (using Rx>Cre transgene excision of a floxed Myrf allele) display pigmentation defects in the RPE, loss of photoreceptor outer segment formation, and subsequent retinal degeneration.
 Ongoing efforts are aimed at understanding the role of MYRF in RPE development and maintenance at the cellular and molecular level using scRNA sequencing and a combination of histologic, biochemical, and cell biology approaches.
+We are collaborating also with Jason Miller's laboratory to define the role of MYRF, its downstream targets, and disease associated variants, in human RPE culture models.

 We are using high-throughput sequencing approaches to identify novel candidate genes for pediatric glaucoma, including primary congenital (PCG) and juvenile open angle glaucoma (JOAG).
 We use a combination of traditional linkage and linkage exclusion analysis along with whole exome and whole genome sequencing to define candidate genes.
-These will subsequently be validated using cell culture and animal models.
+These are subsequently be validated using cell culture and animal models.
 A sample pedigree with JOAG is shown along with whole genome linkage exclusion data.

 Dr. Prasov working together with Pediatric Medical Genetics leads a clinic that specializes in the diagnosis and management of inherited ocular disorders.
 We lead and contribute to studies involving new genetic associations, novel disease phenotypes, and genotype-phenotype correlation or natural history.